Quality Street Music 2

-Quality Street Music 2 is the fifth studio album by American hip hop disc jockey DJ Drama.
-It was released on July 22, 2016, by Entertainment One Music, Embassy Entertainment, Aphilliates Music Group and Generation Now.
+Quality Street Music 2 is the fifth studio album by American hip-hop disc jockey DJ Drama.
+It was released on July 22, 2016, by Entertainment One Music.
 The album serves as a sequel to Quality Street Music (2012).
 The album features guest appearances from T.I., Lil Uzi Vert, Lil Wayne, Chris Brown, Mac Miller, Post Malone, Skeme and Ty Dolla Sign, among others.

 Singles

 The album lead single, called "Right Back" was released on September 29, 2014.
-The track features guest verses from southern hip hop recording artists Jeezy, Young Thug and Rich Homie Quan, while the production was handled by The Mekanics and Syk Sense.
+The track features guest verses from southern hip-hop recording artists Jeezy, Young Thug and Rich Homie Quan, while the production was handled by The Mekanics and Syk Sense.

 The album's second single, called "Wishing" was released on May 2, 2016.
 The track features guest vocals from American R&B recording artists Chris Brown and LyQuin, alongside a rapper Skeme, while the production was handled by J Nat Beats.